Chaga – The Mushroom of Immortality, The King of All Herbs

 • Anti-Candida – One of the organs that benefit the most from Chaga is the liver.
 Since the work of the liver is significantly improved with regular Chaga consumption, Candida toxins are successfully processed and removed from the body.

 • The active components of Chaga also have antioxidant, antiviral, analgesic, and immune-stimulatory properties.
-Many treatments used for treating hair loss, allergies, asthma, diabetes, psoriasis include Chaga.
+Many treatments used for treating hair loss, allergies, asthma, diabetes, and psoriasis include Chaga.

 Chaga Mushroom